HadoopGenomics/Hadoop-BAM/README.txt

 An example of a MapReduce-using command is "sort".
 Like all such commands should, it takes a working directory argument in which to place its output in parts.
 Each part is the output of one reduce task.
 By default, these parts are not complete and usable files!
-They are /not/ BAM files, they are only parts of BAM files containing reads, but they don't have headers or footers.
+They are /not/ BAM or SAM files, they are only parts of BAM or SAM files containing output records, but lacking headers and footers.

 For convenience, the provided MapReduce-using commands support a "-o" parameter to output single complete files instead of the individual parts.